bashhh89/thepm2/q/Everything-GitHub.md

 ```
 # Find and kill the process using port 3000
 netstat -ano | findstr :3000
-taskkill /PID [PID_NUMBER] /F
+taskkill /PID [THE_NUMBER_YOU_SEE] /F
 ```

-### If you have merge conflicts:
+### If GitHub asks for credentials:
-1. Keep the version of the file that has the features you want
-2. When in doubt, back up your changes and ask for help
+- Use your GitHub username and Personal Access Token (not your regular password)
+- If you forgot your token, create a new one on GitHub.com under Settings > Developer settings > Personal access tokens

-## Best Practices
+## Super Simple Best Practices

-1. **Always work from the latest code**: Pull from `main` before starting new work
+1. **Always pull before working**: Start by running `git pull` to get the latest changes
-2. **Commit frequently**: Make small, focused commits with clear messages
+2. **Commit regularly**: Save your work often with meaningful commit messages
-3. **Push regularly**: Don't wait too long to push changes
-4. **Keep it simple**: We use a single branch workflow for now
+3. **Don't worry about branches**: We're keeping everything in the main branch for simplicity
-5. **Back up before major changes**: Copy your code folder before attempting complex operations
+4. **Back up before big changes**: Make a copy of your folder before attempting anything complex

-## Remember
+## Getting Help

-When we encounter any GitHub issues again, refer to this document or share it with your technical help.
-Most problems can be solved by:

-1. Making sure you're on the right branch
-2. Pulling the latest changes
-3. Cleaning up any temporary files (.next folder)
-4. Restarting your development server

-If you see an error about "intelliSearchService.ts" file, this was an issue we resolved by removing problematic files and creating local type definitions instead of importing them.
+If you encounter GitHub issues:
+1. Take screenshots of any error messages
+2. Share these with your development team or coding assistant
+3. Reference this document when explaining your problem

+Remember: Most problems can be solved with a fresh clone of the repository or by carefully following the troubleshooting steps above.